Nuremberg–Regensburg railway: Upgrading

 The line is completely double track and electrified.
 In 2007 the route was upgraded for active tilting, including work on overhead lines, signalling and bridges at a cost of € 6.7 million.

 Between Nuremberg Hauptbahnhof and Feucht the S-Bahn line between Nuremberg and Feucht runs parallel as one or two tracks.
-Between Reichwald junction (near Feucht) and Nuremberg Hbf the tracks are shared with the Nuremberg–Munich high-speed line.
+Between Reichwald junction (near Feucht) and Nuremberg Hbf the tracks are shared with the Nuremberg–Ingolstadt high-speed railway.
 The line-speed is 160 km/h.

 Transport associations

 The Nuremberg–Parsberg section of the line is served by Regionalbahn line R5 of the Greater Nuremberg Transport Association (Verkehrsverbund Großraum Nürnberg, VGN).
 Between Neumarkt and Regensburg the line is integrated in the Regensburg Transport Association (Regensburger Verkehrsverbund, RVV).